jacobrosenthal/ELL/INSTALL-Mac.md

     cmake ..

+To get the interfaces too:
+    brew install swig
+    cmake .. -DBUILD_INTERFACES=ON

 **Important:** don't forget the two dots (..) at the end of the command!

 Finally, build ELL by typing